 There are many different methods for measuring airflow and air volume.
 Unfortunately, it is common in the industry not to report the conditions under which their airflow data was obtained.
 This results in nominal or free-blowing values (which are much higher) being reported and compared with actual values for the airflow coming out of the unit, giving a misleading comparison.
-There is now an agreement in the Eurovent group to measure airflow and thus obtain airflow data in accordance with ISO 27327-1 Labratory methods of testing for aerodynamic performance rating, which Frico has been doing for a long time.
+There is now an agreement in the Eurovent group to measure the airflow and thus obtain airflow data following ISO 27327-1 laboratory methods of testing for aerodynamic performance rating, which Frico has been doing for a long time.
 This ensures that all manufacturers will shortly be reporting values that can be compared.

-There are a number of different ways to measure air velocity.
+There are several ways to measure air velocity.
 The measurement of the air barrier’s velocity and uniformity is also part of the ISO standard 27327-1.
 Frico is already measuring all its air curtains according to this standard, and the results can be found in the air velocity profile for each of its products.